GuideNepalBudgetSalaryTaxPayroll

 Your Shrawan 2083 payslip: the TDS and take-home change after the budget

-From Shrawan 2083, Nepal's new slabs hit your payslip: if your taxable pay is under Rs 10 lakh, monthly TDS can drop to near zero.
+From Shrawan 2083, Nepal's new slabs hit your payslip: if taxable pay is under Rs 10 lakh, monthly TDS can drop near zero.
 What changes, and what to check.

 Parjanya ShakyaAsar 2083 BS8 min read